StellarProgressCompany/StellarProgressWeb/config.md

 - **Redis**: In-memory data structure store for caching and message brokering.

 By following these steps, you'll have a Dockerized full-stack application with Laravel as the backend, React and Tailwind CSS for the frontend, and Redis for caching.
 This setup provides a modular and scalable foundation for developing and deploying your restaurant web application.

+---

+This guide ensures that file paths are correctly referenced and all necessary steps are clearly outlined to avoid common setup issues.